myznikovgleb/konspekt/README.md

-# Konspekt app
+# Konspekt App

-[Konspekt app](https://konspekt.vercel.app "Konspekt app") is a note-taking app significantly charged with magic.
+[Konspekt App](https://konspekt.vercel.app "Konspekt App") is a note-taking app significantly charged with magic.

 ## How to run

-Follow [link](https://konspekt.vercel.app "Run Konspekt app") to give a try.
+Follow [link](https://konspekt.vercel.app "Run Konspekt App") to give a try.

 ## How to use

-:hourglass: Documentation is on the way.
+:feather: Explore [Konspekt Docs](https://konspekt-docs.vercel.app "Explore Konspekt Docs") to learn more about Konspekt App.

 ## Tech details